jyaquinas/jyaquinas.github.io/_drafts/oracle-sql-access-paths.md

 * all columns in the table and query are in an index and one of the indexed columns is not null
 * contains an `ORDER BY` clause on a non-nullable column

+### Index Fast Full Scan

 ### Index Skip Scan
+An index skip scan typically occurs when a composite index is used but the leading column in skipped or not used in the query.
+But it can also occur if the leading column contains few distinct values as opposed to the nonleading columns of the index.

+For example, let's say we have an index on these two columns, (`gender`, `age`), but we only search using the `age` column.
+Since the index will have sorted the columns in gender first, and then by age, it will search through the `male` gender first, and then through the `female` gender, until all the customers of age `30` have been retrieved.

+### Index Join Scan

 ### Reference